ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 ### Explicit resource path example

+This example shows a set of images encoding three layers for an image, each of which has three channels.
-We provide two examples.
-This first example provides an explicit path to data in a `.cis` file:
+This example provides an explicit path to data in a `.cis` file:

 | time | phi  | theta | isoval | var  | path | resource |
 | ---- | ---- | ----- | ------ | ---- | ---- | -------- |